beakerbrowser/beakerbrowser.com/_releases/0-7-9/index.md

 layout: release
 ---

-This is a small fix for OSX's Dat stack.
+This update contains some fixes for the MacOS DAT networking stack.

 <h2>Fixes</h2>